Biden expected to nominate former senator Bill Nelson to be NASA administrator

 The nomination comes at a critical time for NASA.
 It recently landed the Perseverance rover on Mars, and it is pushing to return astronauts to the moon for the first time since the last Apollo mission landed there in 1972.
 A key test of the SLS system is scheduled Thursday.

-Recently, White House press secretary Jen Psaki said the Biden administration supports the effort, known as Artemis, continuing a signature Trump administration program that Nelson would now oversee.
+Recently, White House press secretary Jen Psaki said the Biden administration supports the effort, known as Artemis, continuing a Donald Trump administration program that Nelson would now oversee.

-As a key member of the Senate Commerce, Science and Transportation Committee, which oversees NASA, Nelson took aim at then-President Trump’s nominee for NASA administrator, arguing that Jim Bridenstine, a former Republican congressman from Oklahoma, was not qualified in part because of his political ties.
+As a key member of the Senate Commerce, Science and Transportation Committee, which oversees NASA, Nelson took aim at President Trump’s nominee for NASA administrator, arguing that Jim Bridenstine, a former Republican congressman from Oklahoma, was not qualified in part because of his political ties.

-“The NASA administrator should be a consummate space professional, who is technically and scientifically competent, and is a skilled executive,” he said during Bridenstine’s confirmation hearing.
+“The NASA administrator should be a consummate space professional who is technically and scientifically competent, and is a skilled executive,” he said during Bridenstine’s confirmation hearing.
 “This committee has heard me say many times: NASA is not political.
 The leader of NASA should not be political.
 The leader of NASA should not be bipartisan.”

 After Bridentstine was confirmed by a narrow party-line vote, he worked diligently with Democrats and Republicans alike.
 And he appointed Nelson to a NASA advisory committee, calling him a “true champion for human spaceflight.”

-In 1986, as NASA was gearing up to fly civilians on the space shuttle — first a teacher, then a journalist — Nelson, then a member of the House, was able to fly first, joining the crew of NASA astronauts.
-Among them was Charlie Bolden, who Nelson later pushed to become administrator, rejecting other names floated by the Obama administration.
+In 1986, as NASA was gearing up to fly civilians in the space shuttle — first a teacher, then a journalist — Nelson, then a member of the House, was able to fly first, joining the crew of NASA astronauts.
+Among them was Charlie Bolden, whom Nelson later pushed to become administrator, rejecting other names floated by the Obama administration.

-Lori Garver, who served as NASA deputy administrator under President Obama, said the choice of Nelson was “an ironic turn of events considering he blocked President Obama’s top-nominees for the job in 2009 and then led the Congressional effort that dismantled the Obama-Biden strategy and proposed budget, created the Space Launch System, reinstated Orion and cut funding for technology and commercial crew.”
+Lori Garver, who served as NASA deputy administrator under President Obama, said the choice of Nelson was “an ironic turn of events considering he blocked President Obama’s top-nominees for the job in 2009 and then led the congressional effort that dismantled the Obama-Biden strategy and proposed budget, created the Space Launch System, reinstated Orion and cut funding for technology and commercial crew.”

-She added that Nelson will need to under stand why the SLS rocket “has cost so much more than projected.”
+She added that Nelson will need to understand why the SLS rocket “has cost so much more than projected.”
 But she said he “has already had more influence on NASA than anyone in recent memory, so he has plenty of experience and should be able to hit the ground running.”

-Given his deep ties in Congress and his long interest in space, Nelson is expected to win confirmation.
+Given his deep ties in Congress and his long interest in space, Nelson is expected to receive confirmation.